gameobsessed/dynamodb-std/README.md

 })
 ```

-Then, for each data model you have in you application, you need to define Schema:
+Then, for each data model you have in you application, you need to define a schema:

 ```typescript
 export interface IUser {